 - or The 11 roles of a Midfielder

 And finally, if you want to be as fit as a professional soccer player, you should follow the same training and workouts that they do.
-To make this easy for you, I’ve put together a 30-Day Soccer Fitness Guide.
-This program is designed to make you a fitter and better soccer player in just one month.
+To make this easy for you, I’ve put together a Soccer Fitness Guide.
+As a bonus, this guide contains a 30-day soccer fitness program designed to make you a fitter and better soccer player in just one month.

 If this program works so well for the professionals, imagine how great it could be for you!
 Check it out here and get started today!